 Tim and Anna

-Tim has almost 30 years of Alexander Technique teaching experience, and has built a wide reputation for the clarity and subtlety of his hands-on work.
+Tim has over 30 years of Alexander Technique teaching experience, and has built a wide reputation for the clarity and subtlety of his hands-on work.
 He has taught at the Royal Welsh College of Music and Drama for many years.
-In other residential settings Tim has taught at Marnaves Summer Baroque, a Summer school for music students and young professional string players, since 2011, and he was one of the core teachers for John Hunter’s Easter residential courses, which formed part of John’s Alexander teacher training programme.
+In other residential settings Tim taught at Marnaves Summer Baroque, a Summer school for music students and young professional string players, from 2011 to 2019, and he was one of the core teachers for John Hunter's Easter residential courses, which formed part of John’s Alexander teacher training programme.

-Tim also has long experience as an Aikido practitioner, and an interest in exploring animal movements as a way of understanding our own patterns of movement.
-He has recently enhanced his Yoga practice through David Moore’s year-long online course (necessitated and made possible by the pandemic) for Alexander teachers and Yoga teachers around the World, based on David’s synthesis of Yoga and the Alexander Technique, which forms the basis of his book “Smart Yoga”.
+Tim has long experience as an Aikido practitioner, and an interest in exploring animal movements as a way of understanding our own patterns of movement.
+He is one of a handful of teachers in the UK to be qualified to teach David Moore's synthesis of Yoga and the Alexander Technique, which forms the basis of David’s book “Smart Yoga”.